cozodb/cozo-docs/source/aggregations.rst

 .. function:: shortest(var)

     ``var`` must be a list.
 Returns the shortest list among all values.
 Ties will be broken non-deterministically.

-.. function:: coalesce(var)

-    Returns the first non-null value it meets.
-The order is non-deterministic.

 .. function:: bit_and(var)